ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 systemctl disable avahi-daemon
 systemctl disable bluetooth
 systemctl disable wpa_supplicant
+systemctl disable apt-daily.timer          # More on this later systemctl disable apt-daily-upgrade.timer  # More on this later systemctl disable man-db.timer             # More on this later
 ```
 #### Reboot
 Reboot so you can take advantage of your newly cleaned and updated system before you do the rest of the work.